Churchyards for London

 - The ecological potential of these sites appears disproportionate to their size, after considering their distributed locations and connectivity with other green spaces.

 - The range of species observed within a 0.5 km radius of just 50 sites bears witness to this – more than 200 significant species on GiGL’s database; and no fewer than 114 designated sites within a short distance.

-Interim reports have been made to parishes following visits from 2013 to 2015.
+Interim reports were made to parishes following the visits from 2013 to 2015.

-A major report is then planned on the whole project.
+A major report is then envisaged on the whole project.

-Funding is being sought for remaining work. £60K is the target for the surveys and reports.
+Funding is needed for remaining work. £60K is the target for the surveys and reports.

 Works affecting trees in churchyards are permissible depending on which of two lists they come under.

 - Under the first list, including various minor works, no permission will be needed.

 - If less minor, tree works may come under a second list, for which permission is required from your Archdeacon.